 In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must:

-a) Be a Registered Nurse holding a baccalaureate degree, normally in nursing;
+a) Be a Registered Nurse or a Registered Psychiatric Nurse holding a baccalaureate degree, normally in nursing;

-b) Be eligible for active nursing registration in Alberta (registrants in the program must provide proof of active CARNA registration or equivalent each year);
+b) Registered Nurses must be eligible for active nursing registration in Alberta (registrants in the program must provide proof of active CARNA registration or equivalent each year); Registered Psychiatric Nurses are expected to provide proof of active registration with the College of Registered Psychiatric Nurses of Alberta (CRPNA) or equivalent each year;

 c) Hold CPR Certification at the Basic Rescuer or Basic Cardiac Life Support or “C” level;

-d) Have successfully completed one undergraduate course (3 units) in research methodology;
+d) Have completed one undergraduate course (3 units) in statistics with a grade of "C" or better;

-h) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; MELAB score of 83; PTE score of 68; or complete Tier III of the International Foundations program (werklund.ucalgary.ca/ifp) with a minimum grade of "B" on Academic Writing & Grammar III, "B" on Reading Comprehension & Proficiency III, and "B" on Listening Comprehension & Oral Fluency III, and;
+g) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; PTE score of 68; or a CAEL overall score of 70 (no less than 70 on reading and writing sections).
+This requirement can also be met by completing the Academic Communication Certificate with a minimum grade of "A-" in writing courses.

-The practicum providers and public health authorities have determined that in order to participate in practicum it is mandatory for students to be immunized against/tested for a variety of communicable diseases.
+Public health authorities have determined that in order to participate in clinical research it is mandatory for students to be immunized against/tested for a variety of communicable diseases.
 They also must be fit tested for a N95 mask.
+Fit testing is only valid for two years; therefore students must present proof of fit testing at the time of expiration.
 Further information is available on the Faculty of Nursing website.
+Please note requirements may change during the program as determined by Alberta Health Services (AHS) guidelines.
+Current employment with AHS does not exempt students from complying with these requirements.
+Students who are not compliant with fulfilling the immunization requirements will not be allowed to undertake a clinical placement with AHS.

 Academic Accommodation Policy for Students with Disabilities